 Riding the Train

 New Mexico Rail Runner offers train service from Belen, a town 33 miles south of Albuquerque, to Santa Fe, which lies 65 miles to the north.
 Locals primarily use the train to commute to and from work, while travelers primarily use the train to reach Santa Fe to visit the attractions in New Mexico’s capital city.
 Because the Rail Runner’s focus is commuter service, train times are clustered at the beginning and end of the workdays, from around 5 a.m. to 9 a.m. and from 4 p.m. to 7 p.m.
 There are fewer service options at other times of day and on weekends.
 Local bus systems usually offer transfers from the train, which has a single line and no inner-city service, to make reaching your destination easier.
 Fares to ride within one of the six available zones are $2.
 All Albuquerque stations are within one zone, making this a good option to travel within the Duke City.
-A trip from Albuquerque to Santa Fe for the day will run you $10.
+A trip from Albuquerque to Santa Fe for the day will run you $2 to $11.
 Discounts are available for some categories of passengers, such as seniors, students, youth, Medicare card holders, and people with disabilities.

 Taxis and Ride Sharing Apps